-DOH NEWS RELEASE: Department of Health, Castle Medical Center and First Lady Dawn Ige celebrate food day with pedal-powdered smoothies and taste testingPosted on Oct 27, 2015 in Latest News, Newsroom, Press Releases
+DOH NEWS RELEASE: Department of Health, Castle Medical Center and First Lady Dawn Ige celebrate food day with pedal-powdered smoothies and taste testingPosted on Oct 27, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Hawaii State Department of Health and Castle Medical Center hosted an event today for hospital employees and patients to promote healthy eating in honor of Food Day.
 The event featured smoothies and other healthy food and drink items classified as “Green”—the healthiest category—according to the Department of Health’s Choose Healthy Now project.
 Castle has been implementing the project in its cafeteria, The Bistro, since August 2014.